jgrss/geowombat/doc/source/extraction.rst

 Clipping to bounds
 ------------------

-Geowombat's :func:`clip_by_polygon` is an alternative method to `geowombat.config.update`.
-The :func:`clip_by_polygon` method limits the bounds of the image to match a polygon, where the polygon can be a `geopandas.GeoDataFrame`, or a path to a file readable with :func:`geopandas.read_file`.
+GeoWombat's :func:`geowombat.clip_by_polygon` is an alternative method to :class:`geowombat.config.update`.
+The :func:`geowombat.clip_by_polygon` method limits the bounds of the image to match a polygon, where the polygon can be a `geopandas.GeoDataFrame <https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html#geopandas.GeoDataFrame>`_, or a path to a file readable with `geopandas.read_file <https://geopandas.org/en/stable/docs/reference/api/geopandas.read_file.html#geopandas.read_file>`_.
-You can augment the clip by using a `query` on the polygon attributes, and if multiple polygons are present you can `mask_data` to fill `nan` where polygons are not present, or expand the clip array bounds by `expand_by` pixels on each side.
+You can augment the clip by using the argument ``query`` on the polygon attributes, and if multiple polygons are present you can use ``mask_data`` to fill ``nans`` where polygons are not present, or expand the clip array bounds by setting ``expand_by=<n pixels>`` on each side.

 .. code:: python